What is Natural Language Generation?

 At Qualtrics, we take a more prescriptive and hands-on approach in order to accomplish more human-like and meaningful storytelling around unstructured data.

 By blending extractive and abstractive methods into a hybrid based approach, Qualtrics Discover delivers an ideal balance of relevancy and interpretability which are tailored to your business needs.
-This can be used to transform your contact centre responses, summarise insights, improve employee performance, and more.
+This can be used to transform your contact center responses, summarise insights, improve employee performance, and more.